Our Verdict

 Should You Buy the Blix Packa Genie?

 The Packa Genie is an excellent utility/cargo bike that is ideal for running errands, commuting, and carrying lots of cargo.
-It's competitively priced and boasts features and performance that are well worth the asking price.
-This bike is comfortable, smooth, and stable, and the dual battery capability gives you the option to have a massive battery storage capacity and distance range.
+It's competitively priced and boasts features and performance that are worth the price.
+This bike is comfortable, smooth, and stable, and the dual battery capability allows you to have a massive battery storage capacity and distance range.
 If you want this kind of exceptional range, it will cost a bit extra.
-With a 400-pound weight capacity and mounts for a variety of aftermarket racks, baskets, and kid seats, this might just be the ultimate car replacement.
+With a 400-pound weight capacity and mounts for various aftermarket racks, baskets, and kid seats, this might just be the ultimate car replacement.

 What Other E-Bikes Should You Consider?

-We think the Packa Genie is a great e-bike with useful features, including the ability to add the optional second battery for more power.
+The Packa Genie is a great cargo bike with useful features, including the ability to add the optional second battery for more power.
 However, if the massive range isn't one of your needs, and you prefer to save some cash, check out the Lectric XPedition.
 It will save you hundreds while offering solid range, power, and user-friendliness without sacrificing cargo space.
 If money is no object, the Yuba Spicy Curry is a premium Class 1 cargo bike with a smooth, quiet mid-drive motor, an extra-long rear rack, and an impressive 440-pound weight limit.
-Yuba's selection of aftermarket add-on accessories also makes it easy, and pricey, to customize it for your cargo carrying needs.
+If a slightly smaller bike might do the trick, check out the Aventon Abound SR. It's versatile, fun to ride, and impressively high-tech.